 WIP/EDP is fully supported in Windows 10 anniversary edition (1607) which is released recently.
 We can use Intune standalone and SCCM CB 1606 to configure Windows Information Protection policies.
 Endpoint Protection policies?

 Before implementing the WIP in your organization, it’s very important to find out which are the WIP-enabled applications and we have to define which WIP mode the applications will be in Allow and Exempt.

-Before I go into details, here is video tutorial to explain the configurations along with Windows 10 end user experience demo.
+Before I go into details, here is a video tutorial to explain the configurations along with Windows 10 end-user experience demo.
 I used Windows 10 Insider Build 14342 with Microsoft Intune.

 How to start Implementing Windows 10 Windows Information Protection Using Intune